 Note: If a work order is assigned to an Un-Assigned technician or has no dates in the date field, it will appear at the top of the Work Order History list. – New in 10.0208

 The Invoices button is where you can create and view invoices associated with this project.
 The number on the button indicates how many invoices have been created already.
-The pop-up window shows the details of each invoice, including Invoice number, the date created, any work order reference, and the total and status of the invoice.
+The pop-up window shows the details of each invoice, including the Invoice number, the date created, any work order reference, and the total and status of the invoice.

 - Click on any invoice to view the invoice in the accounting module.